Dave Taylor (ice hockey): Front office

-Taylor was hired as the General Manager of the Los Angeles Kings in 1997 and held the position until 2006, when a front office reshuffling saw him assume the position of Director of Amateur Development.
-He also drafted future Kings superstars which include Anže Kopitar, Dustin Brown and Jonathan Quick.
-With a record of 290-261-74-31, Taylor was the winningest GM in Kings’ history.
-He later moved to the Dallas Stars and served as the team's Director of Player Personnel for three seasons.
+On April 27, 1997, Taylor was hired on a four-year contract to serve as the general manager and vice president of the Los Angeles Kings in a shuffle that saw Sam McMaster fired and Rogie Vachon re-assigned from being chief hockey operations officer.
+In the 2000-01 season, Taylor made the difficult decision to trade away longtime Kings defenseman Rob Blake to the Colorado Avalanche for Adam Deadmarsh after Blake would not sign a contract extension; the result was one of the deepest playoff runs in a decade as Deadmarsh was pivotal to the Kings upset of the Detroit Red Wings in six games during the first round, followed by the Kings taking the eventual champions Avalanche to seven games.
+The following year saw him granted an extension through to the season.
+Taylor also drafted future Kings superstars which include Anže Kopitar, Dustin Brown and Jonathan Quick, whom would be key to the Kings winning Stanley Cups in 2012 and 2014.

+On April 18, 2006, Taylor was fired.
+With a record of 290–261–74–31, Taylor was the winningest general manager in Kings’ history.

+On July 31, 2007, he was hired by the Dallas Stars to serve as the team's director of player personnel, where he served for three seasons.
+In 2008, he was named to serve as a member of the Clarkson University board of trustees.

-Taylor was hired by the St. Louis Blues on July 1, 2010, as vice-president of Hockey Operations.
-He won the Stanley Cup with the Blues in 2019 and returned to his hometown of Levack with the cup.
+Taylor was hired by the St. Louis Blues on July 1, 2010 to serve as the team's director of player personnel.
+He was promoted to become their vice president of hockey operations in 2012.
+He won the Stanley Cup with the Blues in 2019 and returned to his hometown of Levack with the cup; months later, Taylor's name was later engraved on the Cup for the first time ever.

-Personal
+Personal life

 Because of his success, Taylor is considered a hero in his hometown of Levack and the arena there features a lot of dedication to him.

 Taylor has dealt with stuttering since childhood.
 The speech disorder once forced him to drop a college class when he discovered that an oral presentation would be required.
 When interviewed after games early in his professional hockey career, Taylor would attempt to conceal his stuttering by faking hyperventilation as a means of providing him with fluency.
 Taylor credits Los Angeles–based Speech-Language Pathologist Vivian Sheehan for assisting him in his triumph over stuttering.

 Taylor and his wife Beth currently reside near Los Angeles with their two daughters, Jamie and Katie.